Skip to content

 Coffee style

-The Keluak blend is the calling card.
-Asylum describes it as a medium-dark espresso blend built around chocolate, caramel, roasted peanuts, and a slight floral lift, and that is close to how the coffee reads in the cup: steady, nutty, and a touch more local in feel than the usual city-centre espresso stop.
-It is the sort of house blend that gives the cafe a specific voice without turning the menu into a stunt.
+The Keluak blend is the calling card: a medium-dark espresso built around chocolate, caramel, roasted peanuts, and a slight floral lift.
+In the cup it reads steady, nutty, and a touch more local in feel than the usual city-centre espresso stop, giving the cafe a specific voice without turning the menu into a stunt.

 Filter matters enough to shape the visit, not just decorate it.
-The official store pages and recent coverage point to rotating beans and pour-overs, which keeps the bar from being only an espresso-and-milk operation.
-That breadth matters here because it gives regulars a reason to come back even after they have already picked a favourite milk drink.
+Rotating beans and pour-overs keep the bar from being only an espresso-and-milk operation, and that breadth gives regulars a reason to come back even after they have already picked a favourite milk drink.

 What people go for